Yummygum/flagpack-core/README.md

   </a>
 </p>

 Flagpack core has been created to provide and share the flag assets used in [Flagpack](https://flagpack.xyz/).
-It also provides some logic to help with building on top.
+It also provides some logic to help with building on top of this package.
 For example, it can also be used to map over the `countryCodeList.json` to display all flags.

 ## Installation